This post may contain affiliate links. Please read our disclosure.

 This has been my go-to low-carb pasta for quite a while now.
 It tastes great and has the look and feel of pasta.
 The only real giveaway that it’s not a flour-based pasta is the green color from the edamame.

-The spaghetti cooks in 3-5 minutes and the finished product are long soft spaghetti noodles.
-They don’t have much of a bite so if you prefer your pasta very al dente, this might not be the right product for you.
+The spaghetti cooks in 3-5 minutes, and the finished product is long, soft spaghetti noodles.
+They don’t have much bite, so if you prefer your pasta very al dente, this might not be the right choice for you.

-Since the pasta is made of edamame bean flour, which is soybeans, the pasta is high in protein (24 grams per serving) and very mild on blood sugars.
-I never see a blood sugar spike after eating this pasta and have to dose insulin very carefully or I’ll end up with low blood sugar.
+Since the pasta is made with edamame bean flour (soybeans), it is high in protein (24 grams per serving) and very mild on blood sugar.
+I never see a blood sugar spike after eating this pasta and have to dose insulin very carefully, or I’ll end up with low blood sugar.

-The only ingredient in this pasta is edamame bean flour so it’s suitable for people wanting to eat a plant-based diet.
-It’s also suitable for people wanting to avoid or reduce gluten, grains, dairy, and eggs.
+The only ingredient in this pasta is edamame bean flour, so it’s suitable for people wanting to eat a plant-based diet.
+It’s also suitable for people wishing to avoid or reduce gluten, grains, dairy, and eggs.

 Net carbs: 7 g